Optic Ataxia without Simultanagnosia

 2. Central Reaching Deficit

 Here, reaching errors occur even for objects located directly in the patient’s central line of sight.
-This suggests a more generalized impairment of visuo-motor transformation not limited by eccentricity.
+This suggests a more impairment of visuo-motor transformation not limited by eccentricity.

 3. Grasping-Specific Deficit